d2l-ai/d2l-en/chapter_preliminaries/calculus.md

 $u' = f'(x) = 3 \frac{d}{dx} x^2-4\frac{d}{dx}x = 6x-4$.
 Thus, by setting $x = 1$, we have $u' = 2$:
-this is supported by our earlier experiment in this section where the numerical result approximates $2$.
+this is supported by our earlier experiment in this section where the numerical result approaches $2$.
 This derivative is also the slope of the tangent line to the curve $u = f(x)$ when $x = 1$.